-9.2.6 Measurements
+9.4 Measurements

-9.2.6.1 Measurement of pressure drop
+9.4.1 Measurement of pressure drop

 The initial pressure drop at test air flow rate across the test filter shall be measured in the unloaded (clean) state with no salt generation present.
-The nominal air flow rate shall be set, as specified in section Error!
-Reference source not found..
+The nominal air flow rate shall be set, as specified in 6.2.4.
 The measurements shall be made when a stable operating state has been reached.
 The pressure drop across the test filter shall be continuously measured and recorded for the complete duration of the test.

-9.2.6.2 Measurement of the salt removal efficiency
+9.4.2 Measurement of the salt removal efficiency

-Efficiency is measured with the SFP by sampling the salt concentration upstream and downstream of the filter repeatedly for three (3) cycles .
+Efficiency shall be measured with the SFP by sampling the salt concentration upstream and downstream of the filter repeatedly five (5) times.
 The salt removal efficiency is calculated as follows:

-$$E = \left(1 - \frac{C{downstream}}{C{upstream}}\right) 100$$ where
+$$E = \left(1 - \frac{C{\text{downstream}}}{C{upstream}}\right) 100$$

-C{downstream} is the mass of salt downstream of the filer.
+$C{downstream}$ is the average mass (five measurements) of salt downstream of the filter.

-$C{upstream}$ is the mass of salt upstream of the filter.
+$C{upstream}$ is the average mass (five measurements) of salt upstream of the filter.